Religion in the United States: Islam

 The Islamic Center of Washington in the nation's capital is a leading American Islamic Center.

-According to a 2016 Gallup poll, Islam is the third largest religion in the United States by numbers, after Christianity and Judaism, with 0.8% of the population identifying as Muslim.
+Pew Research estimates that there are about 5.5 million Muslim Americans of all ages living in the United States in 2026, making up roughly 1.6% of the total U.S. population.
 According to the Institute for Social Policy and Understanding (ISPU) in 2018, approximately 3.45 million Muslims are living in the United States, including 2.05 million adults.
-Compared to other faith groups surveyed (Jewish, Catholic, Protestant, Non-Affiliated), ISPU found in 2017 that Muslims were most likely to be born outside of the US (50%), with 36% having undergone naturalization, and the most racially diverse group (Black or African American 25%; White 24%; Arab 18%; Asian/Chinese/Japanese 18%; Mixed 7%; Hispanic 5%; Native American/American Indian/Alaska Native 1%; Other 2%).
+Compared to other faith groups surveyed (Jewish, Catholic, Protestant, Non-Affiliated), ISPU found in 2017 that Muslims were most likely to be born outside of the US (50%), and the most racially diverse group (Black or African American 25%; White 24%; Arab 18%; Asian/Chinese/Japanese 18%; Mixed 7%; Hispanic 5%; Native American/American Indian/Alaska Native 1%; Other 2%).
 In addition to diversity, Americans Muslims are most likely to report being low income, and among those who identify as middle class, the majority are Muslim women, not men.
 Although American Muslim education levels are similar to other religious communities, namely Christians, within the Muslim American population, Muslim women surpass Muslim men in education, with 31% of Muslim women having graduated from a four-year university.
 90% of Muslim Americans identify as straight.

 Islam in America effectively began with the arrival of African slaves.
 It is estimated that about 10% of African slaves transported to the United States were Muslim.
 Most, however, became Christians, and the United States did not have a significant Muslim population until the arrival of immigrants from Arab and East Asian Muslim areas.
 According to some experts, Islam later gained a higher profile through the Nation of Islam, a religious group that appealed to black Americans after the 1940s; its prominent converts included Malcolm X and Muhammad Ali.
 The first Muslim elected to Congress was Keith Ellison in 2006, followed by André Carson in 2008.

 Out of all religious groups surveyed by ISPU, Muslims were found to be the most likely to report experiences of religious discrimination (61%).
 That can also be broken down when looking at gender (with Muslim women more likely than Muslim men to experience racial discrimination), age (with young people more likely to report experiencing racial discrimination than older people), and race (with Arab Muslims the most likely to report experiencing religious discrimination).
 Muslims born in the United States are more likely to experience all three forms of discrimination: gender, religious, and racial.

 Research indicates that Muslims in the United States are generally more assimilated and prosperous than their counterparts in Europe.
 Like other subcultural and religious communities, the Islamic community has generated its own political organizations and charity organizations.